shobascode/DTC-model/README.md

 ### How to Run
 1. Clone the repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the file "DTC Mobile Carrier Recommender".
 3. Ensure that the required libraries are installed (Pandas, Scikit-learn, Matplotlib, Seaborn).
-4. Run the provided Python script or Jupyter Notebook to execute the code.
+4. Run the provided Jupyer Notebook to execute the code.
 5. View the results, including accuracy scores and confusion matrix visualization.

 ### Contact Information